nagendiranr/giphy-store/README.md

 #### Save giphy to category:

-Click "Save" on your favorites giphy to store one of the categories created in Step 3.
+Click "Save" on your favorites giphy to store one of the categories created earlier.

 #### View/Remove saved giphy: